 Personal data may only be processed outside the EU / EEA if the EU Commission has decided that the country in question has an adequate level of protection or after appropriate protective measures have been taken.

-We only save your personal data as long as necessary with regard to the purpose of the processing and requirements of law or regulations.
+We only save your personal data if necessary regarding the purpose of the processing and requirements of law or regulations.
 Rules on how long the university is required to save different information is included in the Archives Act and the National Archives code of statutes.
 Often it means that your personal information is saved for between two years and for all future.

 The University's website uses so-called "cookies".
 Cookies are small text files that are created and stored on your device when you visit our site and contain information about the visit.